 This is top of the list for most photographers – pancake lenses are usually made from relatively cheap materials and contain less glass than larger lenses.
 This makes them much more affordable, and a particularly attractive purchase when you’ve just spent a lot on a camera body!

 A pancake lens attached to a camera sometimes looks just like a camera body with no lens attached at all.
 When you purchase a DSLR, it usually comes with a ‘body cap’ – a pancake lens can sometimes look like this!
-As such, your camera+lens set up is far more inconspicuous, allowing you get candid images.
+As such, your camera+lens set up is far more inconspicuous, allowing you to get candid images.
 Subjects tend to relax more when you don’t have a huge lens pointed at their face!

-A pancake lens can be affordable way to get a fast-ish aperture – usually around f/2.8, which should be ‘faster’ than your kit lens that came with your camera.
+A pancake lens can be an affordable way to get a fast-ish aperture – usually around f/2.8, which should be ‘faster’ than your kit lens that came with your camera.
 Even if you’ve invested in a fancy zoom lens, chances are, it won’t be faster than f/2.8 either.

-While the pancake lens itself is usually plastic, it doesn’t protrude much from the camera body, and the lens itself if usually set back from the front of the lens.
+While the pancake lens itself is usually plastic, it doesn’t protrude much from the camera body, and the lens itself is usually set back from the front of the lens.
 This means that it’s much more ‘protected than a regular lens from knocks and drops.

 For me, this is the biggest advantage of using a pancake lens.
 No matter what lens you’re used to shooting with, attaching a pancake lens will make your camera feel great.
 It’s truly liberating to not feel any weight at the end of your camera.
-This alone can make you want to pick up your camera and shoot everyday.
+This alone can make you want to pick up your camera and shoot every day.